Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       time or if an earlier event is still active in a sample containing a newly started and overlapping event.

       5f.
-The schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data carried in the message data field.
+The scheme_id_uri in the DASHEventMessageBox can be used to signal the scheme of the data carried in the message data field.
 This enables carriage of multiple metadata schemes in a track.

       5g.
-For SCTE-35 ingest, the schemeIdURI in the DASHEventMessageBox MUST be "urn:scte:scte35:2013:bin" as defined in [[!SCTE214-3]].
-A binary SCTE-35 payload is carried in the message_data field of a DASHEventMessageBox.
+For SCTE-35 ingest, the scheme_id_uri in the DASHEventMessageBox MUST be "urn:scte:scte35:2013:bin" as defined in [[!SCTE214-3]].
+A binary SCTE-35
+      payload is carried in the message_data field of a DASHEventMessageBox.
 If a splice point is signaled, media tracks MUST insert an IDR frame at the time